MichaelCurrin/os-genesis/README.md

 ### Checks

-Run these at any time.
+Run these at any time as they only read data.

 Update _all_ APT packages.